zbtaylor/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses media queries to show static layouts associated with popular device dimensions (e.g. pixel, iphone, macbook).
+A responsive website uses media queries to constrain fluid layouts associated with general device proportions (.e.g. phone, tablet, desktop).

 2. Describe what it means to be mobile first vs desktop first.

+Styles for mobile devices are written first and later down the cascade are overridden or added to for desktop devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It simplifies your rem math so that one rem = 10px.
+Changing the font size to 16px works as well, but is a bad idea as it overwrites the user's settings in their browser.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is basically the act of using a more advanced language to write your styles and then compiling or "processing" the results of that language back to CSS so that the browser can read it.
+The advanced language provides several advantages to developer "comfort" and productivity.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the ability to use built-in functions like darken() with variables - it makes styling button states very convenient.
+I think parametric mixins would give me the most trouble as I'm not sure where they really fit in to my workflow just yet.
+Parametric mixins seem like a feature that could be easily misused.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.